addb/aep-mobile-sdkdocs/src/pages/documentation/adobe-media-analytics/migration-guide.md

 ## Granular ad tracking

 Media extension allowed for ad content tracking of `1 second` when setting the `MediaConstants.MediaObjectKey.GRANULAR_AD_TRACKING` key in the media object.

-Media for Edge Network extension is even more customizable and now the ad content tracking interval can be set using the tracker configuration to a value between `[1-10] seconds`.
+Media for Edge Network extension supports customizable ping intervals. `Ad content` tracking interval can be set in range `[1-10] seconds` and `main content` tracking interval can be set in range `[10-50] seconds`.
 For more details, refer to the [createTrackerWithConfig API](../media-for-edge-network/api-reference.md/#createTrackerWithConfig).

 <TabsBlock orientation="horizontal" slots="heading, content" repeat="2"/>